placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `containerRegistryDefinition`

- Container Registry configuration (used when ACR is deployed).
+Container Registry configuration.
+Required if deployGenAiAppBackingServices is true, deployToggles.containerRegistry is true, and resourceIds.containerRegistryResourceId is empty.

 - Required: No
 - Type: object